sabre-io/sabre.io/source/dav/temporary-files.md

 ---------

-It is _not_ recommended to use this for standard file shares, where data integrity is the most imporant.
+It is _not_ recommended to use this for standard file shares, where data integrity is the most important.
 Other files may match these patterns, or applications may store important data in these files.

 The single intended use-case is situations such as the earlier example.